BloodRedDawn/Fundictus/README.md

 # Fundictus
-This is a custom vindictus launcher made to bypass Nexon awful launcher from both their service and the one they use on steam This program comes with a config editor allowing you to edit the RAW binds the game use to send command to the engine (Source SDK 2006)
-This program do not endorse cheating or hacking but rather a simplified way to have better control on the game user experience.
+This is a custom vindictus launcher made to bypass Nexon awful launcher from their service and the one they use on steam This program comes with a config editor to edit the RAW binds the game use to send command to the engine (Source SDK 2006) This program do not endorse cheating or hacking but rather a simplified way to have better control on the user experience.

 # Changelog
 [1.0.2]
  - Removed Junk from master branch and added missing visual studio files.